JoeTrubenstein/astro-bmb/src/content/blog/how-search-engines-punish.md

 Users have little patience when it comes to slow websites, and we shouldn't expect our bot visitors to feel too differently.

-There a lot of statistics thrown around, but the two most often-repeated bits of trivia go something like this:
+There are a lot of statistics thrown around, but the two most often-repeated bits of trivia go something like this:

 - Users will leave any website that doesn't load in under three seconds.
 - The average website takes fifteen seconds to load completely.